0x1eef/lockf.rb/README.md

 implements an advisory-mode lock that can be placed on select regions of a file, or on the entire contents of a file.
-The lock can be used to synchronize access to a file between multiple processes, or be used more generally to synchronize access to any shared resource being accessed by multiple processes at the same time.
-In the general case, the lock can provide something similar to a mutex that works across multiple processes rather than multiple threads.
+The lock can be used to synchronize access to a file between multiple processes, or be used more generally to synchronize access to a shared resource being accessed by multiple processes at the same time.
+When used generally, the lock can provide something similar to a mutex that works across multiple processes rather than multiple threads.